TheArturthur/CoppermindScraper/Cosmere/Demoux.md

 ### The Siege of Luthadel
 Demoux is suspect to the investigation of an impostor conducted by [[Vin\|Vin]].
 Believing he is a [[Kandra\|kandra]] disguised as Demoux, she followed him through the streets of [[Luthadel\|Luthadel]] when he snuck out of [[Keep Venture\|Keep Venture]].
 Demoux was revealed to be a devout preacher for the [[Church of the Survivor\|Church of the Survivor]].
+Demoux was sent by Elend to mediate and seek a fair deal for the workers of .

 ### The New Empire
 Demoux was promoted to general under [[Elend\|Elend]] in the [[New Empire\|New Empire]] some time after [[Ruin\|Ruin's]] release from the [[Well of Ascension\|Well of Ascension]].